How to Flock a Christmas Tree

 |First, combine the liquid starch and flakes in a mixing bowl.
 Add a tablespoon of water at a time and mix until the flocking is thick and forms peaks.
 Put a drop or two of the food coloring until you get a glossy white color that resembles that of snow.

 SAFETYBefore you start flocking your tree, it's important to take some safety precautions.
 Fumes from the flocking spray (if you're using a ready-made one) may block nasal passages, so wear a face mask and safety glasses for your eyes before spraying or painting your tree.
-It's also a good idea to use gloves and apron to prevent the flocking spray or mixture from staining your hands and clothes.
+It's also a good idea to use gloves and an apron to prevent the flocking spray or mixture from staining your hands and clothes.

-Do the flocking outside of the house, preferably in a wide open space to keep the fumes and mess at bay.
+Do the flocking outside the house, preferably in a wide open space to keep the fumes and mess at bay.
 Place your Christmas tree on a tree stand and station it on a flat surface for stability.
 Remove any accessories or ornaments on your tree before you start flocking.

 Start flocking your tree from the very top and work your way down.
 With this technique, there will be less work for you to do as residual flocking will fall on the lower branches of your tree.

-To achieve a natural flocked look, paint only the outer tops of branches using light even, strokes.
+To achieve a natural flocked look, paint only the outer tops of branches using light, even strokes.
 Coat your tree lightly with the flocking spray or mixture and add more when necessary.
-Let the flocking dry completely on your tree before bringing it indoors and adorning it with lights and colorful ornaments.
+Let the flocking on your tree dry completely before bringing it indoors and adorning it with lights and colorful ornaments.

 Browse our entire collection of classic artificial Christmas trees for your exciting flocking DIY project right here

 Post this article on your webpage.
 Grab the code below.